DeynegaEkaterina/DZ_21/README.md

 # DZ_21

-Did this homework as a part of MTS course "Automation of manual testing in Java".
+Studying Selenium.
+Did this homework as a part of MTS course "Automation of manual testing in Java" in march 2023.

 https://gitlab.com/keeethyyy/dz_21